5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 2. Next, you need to set short timer values to test hibernation:

     ```bash
-    sudo pmset -a hibernatemode 25
+    sudo pmset -a hibernatemode 25        # or hibernatemode 3, depending on which mode you want to test
     sudo pmset -a standby 1
     sudo pmset -a standbydelaylow 60      # 1 minute before entering standby on low battery
     sudo pmset -a standbydelayhigh 120    # 2 minutes before entering standby on AC power